Board of Directors

 Vicky Vickery moved to Oregon about forty years ago.
 She grew up in southern California, graduating from Pasadena City College with an Associate Degree in Art, and from Cal State Fullerton with a B.A. in Art History.
 She worked as a school librarian in Mt.
 Angel.
 Upon retirement, she got back into art through the classes at Keizer Art Association.
 “It is great to get back into art myself, but also to help promote the arts in the community through the KAA.”

-Bob is also an active member of the Capitol Woodcarvers where he served on the board for several years.
-He is currently working to improve the acceptance of woodcarving as an “art”.
+Bob is also an active member of the Capitol Woodcarvers where he currently serves as a board member.
+He is working to improve the acceptance of woodcarving as an “art”.
 He is also a member of “Wild Over Watercolor” (WOW), a dedicated group of watercolor artists from the Willamette Valley.

 Yita Harris was born in Santiago, Chile.
 She came to the USA as an exchange student to California fifty years ago.
 Graduated from Brigham Young University with a BA and University of Portland where she earned her Masters in Bilingual education.
 She worked as a bilingual school teacher in the Canby School District.
 Upon retirement, she moved to Salem with her husband, Roger.
 She is the mother of Steve, Katherine, and Cristina and a grandmother of six.
 In the Salem area she found a wonderful group of artists at the Keizer Art Association by taking colored pencil classes.
 “It was love at first sight”.
 “I am honored to be part of such a special group and looking forward to grow and learn from them”.